Giorgia Di Muro

 Project title

-Biomarkers identification in cerebrospinal fluid: new approaches for discriminating Central Nervous System disorders in veterinary neurology
+Biomarkers' identification in cerebrospinal fluid: new approaches for discriminating Central Nervous System disorders in veterinary neurology

 Scientific background

 Central nervous system (CNS) disorders represent a broad spectrum of diseases of different ethiologies.
 The therapeutic approach is extremely different for each of these conditions, and the indicated therapy for a specific CNS disease may be critically detrimental for a different one.
 Cerebrospinal fluid (CSF) surrounds and permeates the CNS.
 In patients with CNS disorders, the CSF is routinely analyzed for its cellular and chemical composition, and for specific antibodies and infectious agents research, representing a mainstay for the diagnosis of inflammatory CNS disorders.
-However, current techniques for the CSF analysis do not have high sensitivity and specificity in discriminate different CNS disorders, and for this reason developing other CSF biomarkers is fundamental to further improve the diagnostic value of this analysis.
+However, current techniques for the CSF analysis do not have high specificity in discriminate different CNS disorders, and for this reason developing other CSF biomarkers is fundamental to further improve the diagnostic value of this analysis.

 When the nervous tissue is injured in the course of a CNS pathology, immune system cells, especially different sub-types of CD4 T-cells, produce and release inflammatory mediators such as cytokines, chemokines and growth factors in the CSF, with particular patterns based on the sub-type of cells activated by each etiopathogenetic mechanism.